ndrakos/blog/_posts/2020-08-28-Mock_Catalog_August_Progress_Report.md

 I have code set up to assign galaxy masses using abundance matching.
 See <a href="https://ndrakos.github.io/blog/mocks/LightCone_Abundance_Matching/">this post</a> for the latest report on this.

 The biggest problem is that the scatter model isn't working at high redshifts.
 I think I will need to change how I am doing this, but I have some ideas.
-I think I will assume a functional form for how the stellar-mass--halo-mass scatter depends on the scatter on $$v_{\rm peak}, and then fit the parameters in the functional form.
+I think I will assume a functional form for how the stellar-mass--halo-mass scatter depends on the scatter on $$v_{\rm peak}$$, and then fit the parameters in the functional form.
 If this doesn't work, I can do the more traditional de-convolution method.

 Additionally, the SMFs from Williams et al. are shaped a bit funny, so I should update the parameterization for these.